cslarsen/csl.name/_posts/2006-10-20-lua-and-cpp.markdown

 I also strongly recommend to try out <a href="http://luajit.org">LuaJIT</a>.
 Calling into your functions there is even easier, using LuaJIT's foreign function library.
 I'll write a blog post on how to do that as well.
-In short, just create ordinary C functions, compile as a shared libraries, copy their signatures into pure Lua source code and hook them up with <a href="http://luajit.org/ext_ffi_tutorial.html">LuaJIT's FFI library</a>.
+In short, just create ordinary C functions, compile as a shared library, copy their signatures into pure Lua source code and hook them up with <a href="http://luajit.org/ext_ffi_tutorial.html">LuaJIT's FFI library</a>.